Jackie Coogan: Coogan Act

 Coogan soon discovered, though, that nearly the entire amount had been squandered by his mother and stepfather, Arthur Bernstein, on fur coats, diamonds and other jewelry, and expensive cars.
 Bernstein had been a financial advisor for the family and married Coogan's mother in late 1936.

 Coogan's mother and stepfather claimed Jackie enjoyed himself and simply thought he was playing before the camera.
 She insisted, "No promises were ever made to give Jackie anything", and claimed he "was a bad boy".

 Coogan sued them in 1938, but after his legal expenses, he received just $126,000 of the $250,000 remaining of his earnings.
 When Coogan went broke during the litigation, he asked Charlie Chaplin for assistance; Chaplin handed him $1,000 in cash without hesitation.

 The legal battle focused attention on child actors and resulted in the 1939 enactment of the California Child Actor's Bill, often referred to as the "Coogan Law" or the "Coogan Act".
 It required that a child actor's employer set aside 15% of the earnings in a trust (called a Coogan account) and specified the actor's schooling, work hours, and time off.

 Adult career

 Film

 Coogan appeared with then-wife Betty Grable in College Swing, a 1938 musical comedy starring George Burns, Gracie Allen, Martha Raye, and Bob Hope.

+In 1960, Coogan appeared in the ensemble comedy Sex Kittens Go to College with Mamie Van Doren and others.
+Coincidentaly, Charles Chaplin Jr. and Harold Lloyd Jr., both of whose fathers Coogan acted with in films decades earlier, have uncredited cameos in the film.

 He appeared as a police officer in the Elvis Presley comedy Girl Happy in 1965.